Sashité for Developers

 GGN uses HAND (*) to represent off-board reserve Locations, enabling notation for Placement and Capture mechanics.

-GGN uses QPI to identify Pieces with full attribute specification (Name, Side, State, Style), enabling precise movement capability encoding.
+GGN uses QPI to identify Pieces with full attribute specification (Piece Name, Piece Side, Piece State, Piece Style), enabling precise movement capability encoding.

 GGN uses LCN for environmental pre-conditions, providing a standardized format for Location state constraints.

-GGN operates within the Sashité Protocol framework at the Mechanically Possible Move level, encoding piece movement capabilities while remaining independent of game-specific rule systems.
+GGN operates within the Game Protocol framework at the Pseudo-Legal Move level, encoding Piece movement capabilities while remaining independent of Game-specific Rule Systems.